hexeguitar/ESP32_TFT_PIO/README.md

 # ESP32-2432S028 example project
 using PlatformIO and LVGL v7, onboard LDR and RGB led.
 **WARNING!
-The example project requireds hardware mods 1, 2 and 3.**
+The example project requires hardware mods 1, 2 and 3.**

 ---
 ### Changelog